ways to find scholarships

 Tap into your parents' network.
 You may be able to find scholarships through your parents' network.
 Many companies and organizations often award scholarships to the children of their employees or members.
 Be sure to check with your parents' place of employment as well as with any organizations or clubs to which your parents belong.

 Check with local and national businesses.
 Many small businesses like to give back to their community via scholarship opportunities for students.
 Check with your city's Chamber of Commerce for a list of local businesses and then visit their websites or place a phone call to see if these companies offer any scholarships.
-Large companies, like Coca-Cola and Best Buy, also offer scholarship awards so be sure to include national businesses during your search.
+Large companies, like Coca-Cola, also offer scholarship awards so be sure to include national businesses during your search.

 Contact community service organizations and civic groups.
 Service organizations and civic groups often hold fundraisers in their communities in order to offer scholarships to local students.
 Make some calls to your local Kiwanis club, Lions club, Jaycees, church, synagogue, mosque, etc. to inquire about available scholarships.
 Most community groups sponsor scholarships that are open to all students who live in the area so you usually don't have to be a member of the organization to apply.